redesign-wp/simple-opcache/README.md

-# simple-opcache
+# SIMPLIFIED OPCACHING FOR WORDPRESS (EN)

+---

-OP Caching for WordPress, using simple, responsive and fast elements.
+*- OP Caching for WordPress, using simple, responsive and fast elements.*